AraBlocks/ara-reward-protocol/README.md

 A peer in the network who intends to distribute work amoungst farmers.

 ### Introduction
-AFP defines a set of methods in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
+AFP defines a set of extensible classes in Javascript and objects in Proto which enable peers of a distributed service to communicate about and define a statement of work for that service.
 AFP also provides a default implementation using gRPC servers/clients in Javascript.

-For a [farmer](#farmer), AFP would be used to define that farmer’s minimum accepted rewards for providing a service, as well as other parameters more specific to the service.
-If a requester wishes to hire a farmer, AFP would handle signing a contract of work and sending a start signal for beginning the work.

-For a [requester](#requester), AFP would be used to define the maximum reward the requester is willing to give for a service, the number of farmers required, and other parameters specific to the service.
-AFP would also take in a matcher used to determine the peers.
-Once a set of peers is determined through the matcher, AFP would handle initiating and signing a contract of work, and sending a start signal to begin the distribution of work.
+A [farmer](#farmer) would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating a contract for a task.
+The farmer could then use the default gRPC implementation to broadbast their availability to complete a task.

+A [requester](#requester) would extend the AFP Requester class to define the requester's specifications for validating peers for a task, creating and validating contracts for a task, and for starting a task.
+A requester would also extend the AFP Matcher class to define the specifications for selecting and hiring a set of peers given their quotes for a task.
+The requester could then use the default gRPC implementation to connect to peers for discussing a task.

 ### Real World Examples
 #### A Decentralized Content Distribution Service
+In the case of content distribution, a content requester is looking for a set of peers that have a specific piece of content who are willing to transfer that content to the requester.
+The requester is willing to reward a certain amount per GB for the file transfer.

-In the case of content distribution, the content requester would first find a set of farmers that have the specific desired content.
-The requester would then pass those farmers to AFP.
-AFP would then ask each peer their cost per unit-of-work (for example, the cost the farmer requires to deliver a GB of data).
-If the cost is less than or equal to the requester’s maximum amount they are willing to pay, then the requester will employ the farmer.
-AFP would then pass a subset of farmers back to the service who have contractually agreed to do work for the requester.
+The content requester would first find a set of farmers that have the specific desired content.
+The requester would then pass those farmers to their implemenatation of AFP.
+AFP would then ask each peer their transfer cost per GB of data.
+If the cost is less than or equal the maximum amount the requester is willing to pay, then the requester would employ the farmer.
+The AFP implementation could then take subset of farmers who have contractually agreed to do work for the requester and start file transfer.

 #### A Video Transcoding Service
+In the case of video transcoding, a requester is looking for a set of peers that are able to transcode videos.
+The requester is willing to reward a certain amount per frame that is transcoded.

-In the case of video transcoding, the requester would first find a set of farmers who have the correct software for transcoding a video.
-The requester would then pass those farmers to AFP.
-AFP would then ask each peer their cost per unit-of-work (for example, the cost the farmer requires to transcode a single frame).
+The requester would first find a set of farmers who have the correct software for transcoding a video.
+The requester would then pass those farmers to their AFP implementation.
+AFP would then ask each peer their transcode cost per frame.
+The matcher implementation could then find a set of peers whose total cost is less than a desired amount and then hire that set of farmers.
+The AFP implementation could then take subset of farmers who have contractually agreed to do work for the requester and start the video transcode.

 ## Status
 This project is still in alpha development.